 - 4.1.
 There are limits on the subject matter that will qualify for protection.
-A qualifying Disclosure means any Disclosure of information, which, in the reasonable belief of the individual making the Disclosure, tends to show one or more of the following: - that a criminal offence has been committed, is being committed or is likely to be committed; or - that a person has failed, is failing or is likely to fail to comply with any legal obligation to which he or she is subject; or - that a miscarriage of justice has occurred, is occurring or is likely to occur; or - that the health or safety of an individual has been, or is being or is likely to be endangered; or - that the environment has been, is being or is likely to be damaged, or - that information tending to show any massive failing within any one of the proceeding paragraphs has been, is being or is likely to be deliberately concealed, or - that fraudulent activity is taking place, or - that activities are taken place that relate to safeguarding, radicalisation or terrorism or compromise our commitment to British Values - 4.2.
+A qualifying Disclosure means any Disclosure of information, which, in the reasonable belief of the individual making the Disclosure, tends to show one or more of the following: - that a criminal offence has been committed, is being committed or is likely to be committed; or - that a person has failed, is failing or is likely to fail to comply with any legal obligation to which he or she is subject; or - that a miscarriage of justice has occurred, is occurring or is likely to occur; or - that the health or safety of an individual has been, or is being or is likely to be endangered; or - that the environment has been, is being or is likely to be damaged, or - that information tending to show any massive failing within any one of the proceeding paragraphs has been, is being or is likely to be deliberately concealed, or - that fraudulent activity is taking place, or - that activities are taken place that relate to safeguarding, radicalisation or terrorism or compromise our commitment to British Values - that there has been insufficient or ineffective management of a safeguarding referral - 4.2.
 The individual has to show that they have a reasonable belief that the information disclosed demonstrates one or more of the above criteria.
 However, there are two important exceptions where the Disclosure will not qualify for protection and they are: if the person making the Disclosure commits an offence by making it or it is a matter in which a legal, professional privilege would apply, namely, correspondence between the employer and their lawyers regarding a specific case. - 4.3.
 It is not sufficient for the individual to show that the circumstances give rise to a qualifying Disclosure, the worker will also have to ensure that the proper procedures are adhered to. - 4.4.
 Protection for the individual The protection given under the Public Interest Disclosure Act 1998 only applies in certain situations where the individual makes a protected Disclosure to the bodies named in the Act. - 4.5.
 The protection applies to all individuals without any restriction on age, however, it is limited and it is important that the individual follows the correct procedure or else they will be denied the protection. - 4.6.
-The protection, which financial compensation without the statutory cap applying in the case of protection against dismissal, further includes the right not to suffer a detriment as a consequence of making a protected Disclosure.
+The protection, which financial compensation without the statutory cap applying in the case of protection against dismissal, further includes the right not to suffer a detriment as a consequence of making a protected Disclosure. - 4.7.
+Individuals who would like to make a disclosure to ESFA should do so at: